 It's almost the last day of the fifteen days of Chinese New Year, and a new wok somehow landed on my doorstep in a box that had a smiley arrow on it.
 How does this keep happening?

 I think it might have something to do with listening to an old Splendid Table podcast with Ming Tsai as the guest talking about the virtues of using a wok.
-That's my story and I'm sticking to it.

-The first dish I tried was >this vegetable stir fry<.
+The first dish I tried was this vegetable stir fry.
 Loved it.

 For my next try, I decided to be adventurous and try deep frying in the wok.
 I am more than excited about how this chicken turned out, and it was really easy.
 We served it with rice and a salad, and it was a wonderful meal.
 The chicken was so incredibly crispy.